 Bonus: Proactively answering commonly asked questions upfront through an onboarding video can also help reduce support calls.
 This frees up time for your customer success team to focus on solving more serious issues that require their attention.

-Videos that are personalized, such as the one above, are even better at explaining complicated details like those that relate to our finances.
-Consumers are 3x more likely to prefer Personalized Video to generic video when a brand has complex information to communicate.
+Videos that are personalised, such as the one above, are even better at explaining complicated details like those that relate to our finances.
+Consumers are 3x more likely to prefer Personalised Video to generic video when a brand has complex information to communicate.

 Transparent communication is also essential when you’re letting customers know about any upcoming changes, whether that’s a pricing change, a company-wide update or an economic development that will impact their experience.